The Teaching Opportunity of a Lifetime

 Candidates should be experienced and enthusiastic teachers at the college level.
 A PhD in a physical science is preferred, as is experience with observational astronomy.

-Interested individuals should send a completed application, curriculum vitae, and statement of teaching philosophy to:
+Interested individuals should send a completed application, CV, and statement of teaching philosophy to:

-Teaching Assistants are tutors and mentors, assisting students in using astronomical equipment and computers, under the direction of the Academic Director.
+Teaching Assistants are tutors and academic instructors, assisting students in using astronomical equipment and computers, and with homework, under the direction of the Academic Director.

-They also act as residential advisors, living in the dorm with students, organizing recreational and social activities, under the direction of the Site Director.
+Just as important is their simultaneous role as residential advisors and personal mentors, supervising students in the dorm and organizing recreational and social activities, under the direction of the Site Director.

-Applicants should be upperclass undergraduates, graduating seniors, or graduate students, majoring in physical science or engineering.
+Applicants should be rising college seniors, graduating seniors, or graduate students, majoring in physical science or engineering.
 SSP alumni are especially encouraged to apply.

 Summer Science Program